 Undergraduate Credit Parameters for Majors Bachelor of Arts 30-48 credit hours in one subject, (25-40% of all coursework), language required in all disciplines Bachelor of Arts (Interdisciplinary) 48-66 credit hours in two or more subject areas (40-55% of all coursework), language required in all disciplines Bachelor of Science Bachelor of Business Administration 48-66 credit hours within one subject area (40-55% of all coursework), language required in some disciplines.
-Bachelor of Science (Interdisciplinary) 66-80 credit hours across two or more disciplines (55-66% of all coursework), language required in some disciplines.
-Bachelor of Music Bachelor of Fine Arts More than 70 credit hours within one subject (65-75% of all coursework), language required in some disciplines
+66-80 credit hours across two or more disciplines (55-66% of all coursework), language required in some disciplines.
+More than 70 credit hours within one subject (65-75% of all coursework), language required in some disciplines